 - Must be able to create custom test suites for running smoke & regression tests, selective tests, etc.

 - Ability to execute a single test case multiple times.

-- Should be able to execute a single test case for different test values.
+- We should be able to execute a single test case for different test values.

 - Ability to launch another executable for a specific test step or test case.
-E.g. Interface to Jenkins to automatically launch test execution.
+E.g. Interface with Jenkins to automatically launch test execution.

 - Test configurations for execution and output logging.
 Example: Timeouts.

-- Provision to set up ‘test script library’ for re-usability across teams and projects that are deemed as necessary.
+- Provision to set up a “test script library” for reusability across teams and projects that are deemed as necessary.

-- Ability to import test data inputs from templates that are created in the past.
+- Ability to import test data inputs from templates that have been created in the past.

-- Provision to import test case documents and map them to the test data inputs.
-Remember the ‘Extensibility’ design goal.
+- Provision to import test case documents and map them to test data inputs.
+Remember the “Extensibility” design goal.
 Yes, this is the first step towards the next level of automation!